Skip to main content

 It reads the same Standard.site records straight from the network and shows your publication in a completely different app.
 Same data, different readers, each taking the parts it cares about.
 Set the record once and you’re done: that’s the point of publishing to an open protocol instead of one platform’s API.
 Interoperability FTW!

-Hannah Shelley wrote up putting her Neocities blog on ATProto, a nice real-world walkthrough of the roll-your-own path on a fully static host.
+Hannah Shelley wrote up putting her Neocities blog on atproto, a nice real-world walkthrough of the roll-your-own path on a fully static host.